vanman247/Van_Engelenhoven_Resume/docs/index.md

     - Conferred with clients to understand needs and make targeted international shipping recommendations.
     - Identified new targets, developed new business opportunities and presented product lines to customers.

+`September 2021 - April 2022`
+- Administrative assistant
+    - Familiar with Rent Manager
+    - Worked mainly in the Billing Department
+    - Data Entry and Validation
+    - Database Management
+    - Customer Service
+    - Worked with 1099 Vendor's

 ### Projects

 `September 2021 - December 2021`